outsidedav/swift/app_launch/mobile_applaunch.md

 # Managing app feature releases
 {: #mobile_applaunch}

-{{site.data.keyword.engage_full}} lets developers build engaging apps by controlling reach and roll out of app features while measuring the defined metrics.
-The service helps developers to remove the coupling that exists today between app feature rollout and app updates to production.
-You can now publish features without exposing it to production.
-This enables you to gradually release new versions of an app in a controlled manner.
+{{site.data.keyword.engage_full}} lets developers build engaging apps by controlling reach, and roll out, of app features while measuring the defined metrics.
+The service helps developers to remove the coupling that exists today between app feature rollout, and app updates to production.
+You can now publish features without exposing it to production, which enables you to gradually release new versions of an app in a controlled manner.
 With the {{site.data.keyword.engage_short}} service, app owners have full control over feature rollout for a targeted segment.

 The {{site.data.keyword.engage_short}} service lets you define a feature, create audiences based on device platforms, create custom audience attributes, and finally define an engagement that choreographs the timing and placement of the feature.
-After you have used the SDKs, along with the feature and metrics attributes that are incorporated in the application, the service starts measuring audience experiences.
+After using the SDKs, along with the feature and metrics attributes that are incorporated in the application, the service starts measuring audience experiences.
 You can now leverage your app based on this information to create customized customer engagements across various categories of your app users.

 ![Cognitive Engage overview](images/process_app_launch.png) Figure 1.
 Overview of the {{site.data.keyword.engage_short}} service life cycle